jayschwa/dos.zig/README.md

 ### Can I just target 16-bit real mode rather than require DPMI?

-It is possible, but it is a non-goal for this package.
+It is technically possible, but not a goal of this package.
 Zig (via LLVM) can generate "16-bit" code using the `code16` ABI target.
-In reality, this code is often 32-bit instructions with a bunch of added prefixes that allow them to work when the processor is in a 16-bit compatibility mode.
+In reality, this code is often 32-bit instructions with added prefixes that override the address or operand size.
 Using `code16` actually produces *larger* binaries.
 Additionally, the oldest CPU that can be targeted is an Intel 80386, which supports 32-bit protected mode.
-It's guaranteed to be there and has a lot of advantages, so might as well use it.
+It's guaranteed to be there and has a lot of advantages, so we might as well use it.

 ### Why not piggyback off an existing DOS toolchain like DJGPP?